Let’s get real: it’s a lot of pressure trying to entertain an out-of-town guest.

 Loves trendy restaurants: The Vandal

 If you have a guest in town that both wants a great meal, and wants to take a great picture of that meal, head to The Vandal.
 This artfully-sparse space is beautifully lit, and has thoughtful decor.
 The menu always impresses, whether you stop in for breakfast, lunch, or dinner.
-Additionally, once the meal is over, you’re perfectly poised in the heart of Lawrenceville for some post-lunch shopping (or another round of drinks).
+Additionally, once the meal is over, you’re perfectly poised in the heart of Lawrenceville for some post-lunch shopping.

 The Vandal (4306 Butler St)